-The following standards are not yet effective and have not been adopted early.
+The following standards and amendments are not yet effective and have not been adopted early.

-Pronouncement Nature of change Potential impact Amendments to: IFRS 16: Leases Updates the standard with exemptions for Covid-19 related rent concessions.
-Effective for annual reporting periods beginning on or after 1 June 2020.
+Pronouncement Nature of change Potential impact Amendments to: IFRS 16: Leases Extends by one year the Covid-19-Related Rent Concessions amendment.
+Effective for annual reporting periods beginning on or after 1 April 2021.
 The Bank anticipates no impact as a result of adopting the changes to the standard.
 Amendments to: IFRS 3: Business Combinations Updates an outdated reference in IFRS 3 without significantly changing its requirements.
 Effective for annual reporting periods beginning on or after 1 January 2022.
 The Bank anticipates no impact as a result of adopting the changes to the standard.
 Amendments to: IAS 37: Provisions, Contingent Liabilities and Contingent Assets Amends the standard regarding costs an entity should include as the cost of fulfilling a contract when assessing whether a contract is onerous.
 Effective for annual reporting periods beginning on or after 1 January 2022.
 The Bank anticipates no material impact as a result of adopting the changes to the standard.
 Amendments to: IAS 16: Property, Plant and Equipment Updates the standard regarding proceeds from selling items produced while bringing an asset into the location and condition necessary for it to be capable of operating in the manner intended by management.
 Effective for annual reporting periods beginning on or after 1 January 2022.
 The Bank anticipates no impact as a result of adopting the changes to the standard.
 IFRS 17: Insurance Contracts Establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts issued.
 It also requires similar principles to be applied to reinsurance contracts held and investment contracts with discretionary participation features issued.
 Effective for annual reporting periods beginning on or after 1 January 2023.
-The Bank has yet to assess the impact of this standard.
+The Bank anticipates no material impact as a result of adopting the standard.
 Amendments to: IAS 1: Presentation of Financial Statements Aims to provide a more general approach to the classification of liabilities as either current or non-current, based on the contractual arrangements in place.
 Effective for annual reporting periods beginning on or after 1 January 2023.
 The Bank anticipates no material impact as a result of adopting the changes to the standard.
+Amendments to: IAS 8: Definition of Accounting Estimates The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
+They also clarify how entities use measurement techniques and inputs to develop accounting estimates.
+Effective for annual reporting periods beginning on or after 1 January 2023.
+The Bank has yet to assess the impact of adopting the changes to this standard.